notrichbish/PatientSurvivalPred/README.md

 The full code can be viewed in the "Data Mining Code.R" file.

-The full report can be viewed in the "Report.docx" document

 If anyone wants to use a part of the code.
 Please reference it.
 Thanks.